• Skip to main content

 Nevada medical cannabis cultivation in a greenhouse is acceptable if the greenhouse:

-• Is an “enclosed, locked facility.”
+• Is an “enclosed, and secured area.”

 • Has adequate lighting in all areas.